NixOS/rfcs/rfcs/0034-expression-integrity.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

+Currently this scheme does not attempt to solve how to tie trusted cached binaries to their signed VCS commits.
+Until a solution for this is reached users will have to build every expression locally which makes securely using NixOS impractical on low-spec systems or users with limited time to wait on compiles.

+There are other proposals in progress to address this.

 # Future work
 [future]: #future-work

-It may be desireable to continue to have an untrusted package repo like the one used today that users can install from by hand as they please.
+It may be desireable to continue to have an untrusted expression repo like the one used today that users can install from by hand as they please.

 This could be an analogue of the Arch Linux User Repository (AUR) vs the